US commercial flights take off for Cuba

 "Our friends had been here and said, why don't you come to Cuba before its too Westernized," said Gerry Hall, a New York educator who joined a "people-to-people" tour of the island in August.

-"We wanted to come before you see McDonalds and Walmart and other US companies in Cuba," she said.
+"We wanted to come before you see McDonald's and Walmart and other US companies in Cuba," she said.